 The terminating SP STI-VS uses the “x5u” field in the PASSporT Protected Header per RFC 8225 to determine the STI-CR Uniform Resource Identifier (URI) and makes an HTTPS request to the STI-CR.

 The STI-VS validates the certificate and then extracts the public key as per [ATIS-1000074].
-It constructs the RFC 8224 format and uses the public key to verify the signature in the Identity header fields, which validates the caller identity and RPH field content used when the caller identity and RPH content were signed by the STI-AS.
+It constructs the RFC 8224 format and uses the public key to verify the signature in the Identity header fields, which validates the caller identity and the RPH and SIP Priority header field content used when the caller identity and RPH/SIP Priority header content were signed by the STI-AS.

 The STI-VS may interact with the CVT based on local policy and agreements between the emergency caller’s home service provider and the analytics/CVT provider.

 Depending on the result of the STI validation, the STI-VS includes an appropriate indicator (that may be defined outside of this document) and returns a verificationResponse containing verstatValues to the IBCF.
+Depending on the results of the verification process, the “verstatValue” associated with the signed caller identity will be set to “TN-Validation-Passed”, “TN-Validation-Failed”, or “No-TN-Validation”, and the “verstatValue” associated with the signed RPH/SIP Priority header will be set to “Emergency-Services-RPH-Priority-Header-Validation-Passed”, “Emergency-Services-RPH-Priority-Header-Validation-Failed”, or “No-Emergency-Services-RPH-Priority-Header-Validation”.

-NOTE: The “verstat” values associated with verification of the RPH, and the means for signaling that information forward in the SIP INVITE message, are for further study.
+NOTE: The means for signaling the ‘verstat’ information associated with the RPH/SIP Priority header forward in the SIP INVITE message, are for further study.

 The IBCF continues to set up the callback call to the CSCF.